 The cumulative effect of this inflammatory cascade is an unbalanced state with inflammation and coagulation dominating.
-To counteract the acute inflammatory response, the body is equipped to reverse this process via counter inflammatory response syndrome (CARS).
-IL-4 and IL-10 are cytokines responsible for decreasing the production of TNF-a, IL-1, IL-6, and IL-8.
+To counteract the acute inflammatory response, the body is equipped to reverse this process via the counter-inflammatory response syndrome (CARS).
+IL-4 and IL-10 are cytokines responsible for decreasing the production of TNF-α, IL-1, IL-6, and IL-8.

-The balance of SIRS and CARS determines a patient's prognosis after an insult.
+The balance of SIRS and CARS helps determine a patient's outcome after an insult.
 Some researchers believe that, because of CARS, many of the new medications meant to inhibit the proinflammatory mediators may lead to deleterious immunosuppression.

 The etiology of systemic inflammatory response syndrome (SIRS) is broad and includes infectious and noninfectious conditions, surgical procedures, trauma, medications, and therapies.